Split’s Crown Jewel: Guide to Visiting Diocletian’s Palace

 A UNESCO Heritage Site, these marvelously-preserved Roman ruins are also famous for being a setting for the hit TV series Game of Thrones.

-We’ve recently returned from another visit to Split (and Croatia) and were just as enchanted by the palace this time as on previous visits.
+Weโve recently returned from another trip to Split (and Croatia), and the palace still has us spellbound.
 (It never gets old.
-Well, actually, it is really old.
+Well, technically, it’s old.
 We’ll get to that…)

 The palace was built by the Roman emperor Diocletian as his retirement residence.